wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 Also, odometry is an estimate of the robot's actual movement.
 The robot usually does not move exactly as predicted by the wheel encoders.

-If the errors are too large, or the odometry reports don't come in fast enough, the ability to create a map of the environment or to navigate through it can be compromised.
+If the errors are too large or the odometry reports don't come in fast enough, the ability to create a map of the environment or to navigate through it can be compromised.

-Odometry as described, relies especially on two fundamental physical measurements of the robot: the wheel radius and the distance between the wheels.
+Odometry as described relies especially on two fundamental physical measurements of the robot: the wheel radius and the distance between the wheels.
-The wheel radius is usually the easier to estimate with fair precision using, say, a caliper, but that won't be enough.
+The wheel radius is the easier to estimate with fair precision using, say, a caliper, but that won't be enough.
 The effective wheel radius may change as the tire wears, or as the wheel tilts, or depend on the kind of surface the robot is moving on.
 Even knowing the wheel radius, the odometry may still be off if the wheel radius is not the same for both wheels.